shazadahmed10/More-Projects/Startup Analytics/readme.md

 # Startup Analytics

-## Purpose: showcasing analytics that may be examined in a startup
+## Purpose: Showcasing analytics that may be examined in a startup company
 ## Process: Import and manipulate in SQL lite (silver dataset), then create visuals in PowerBI

 ## Business Questions to Answer